 In addition, on June 1, 2018, HSLFI entered into the Sale and Servicing Agreement.
-HFI entered into the NYL Facility with several entities owned or affiliated with the NYL Noteholders for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the NYL Noteholders.
+HFI entered into a Note Funding Agreement, or the NYL Facility, with several entities owned or affiliated with New York Life Insurance Company, or the NYL Noteholders, for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the NYL Noteholders.
 The notes issued by HFI were collateralized by all investments held by HFI and permitted an advance rate of up to 67% of the aggregate principal amount of eligible debt investments.
-The notes were issued pursuant to the Indenture.
-Prior to June 5, 2020, the interest rate on the notes issued under the NYL Facility was based on the three year USD midmarket swap rate plus a margin of between 2.75% and 3.25% depending on the rating of such notes at the time of issuance.
-There were \$15.0 million in advances made by the NYL Noteholders as of December 31, 2019 at an interest rate of 4.98%.
+The notes were issued pursuant to that certain indenture by and between HFI and U.S. Bank National Association, dated as of June 1, 2018 (the "Indenture").
+Prior to June 5, 2020, the interest rate on the notes issued under the NYL Facility was based on the three year USD mid-market swap rate plus a margin of between 2.75% and 3.25% depending on the rating of such notes at the time of issuance.

-The following table shows a summary of HSLFI's investment portfolio for the period January 1, 2020 through April 21, 2020, for the year ended December 31, 2019 and for the period June 1, 2018 through December 31, 2018:
+The following table shows a summary of HSLFI's investment portfolio for the period January 1, 2020 through April 21, 2020:

-For the year ended ember 31, 2019 ollars in thousands June th Decemb he period e 1, 2018 arough ber 31, 2018 Total investments at fair value \$ \$ 34,829 \$ 24,734 Dollar-weighted annualized yield on average debt investments (1) 14.3 % 6 15.8 % 12.9 % Number of portfolio companies in HSLFI 10 4 Largest portfolio company investment at fair value \$ \$ 11,186 \$ 8,154
+thro April 2 y 1, 2020 ough 21, 2020 o thousands) Total investments at fair value \$ Dollar-weighted annualized yield on average debt investments (1) 14.3 % Number of portfolio companies in HSLFI Largest portfolio company investment at fair value \$